"

 Augustine played a significant role in shaping Christianity into a more unified faith across the Roman Empire.
 However, as Christianity spread, religious persecution of pagans by Christians increased throughout the empire.
 A notable example of this violence occurred in Alexandria in 415 CE, when a Christian mob brutally murdered Hypatia, a pagan philosopher.
 This event marked a turning point in the assertion of Christian dominance and the suppression of pagan beliefs.

-As the Christian Roman state expanded, it tolerated and even encouraged violence against pagans, leading to the destruction of temples and the persecution of unbelievers.
-Meanwhile, the church leadership sought to establish a uniform doctrine, culminating in the Council of Chalcedon in 451 CE.
-The Council of Chalcedon in 451 CE sparked intense debate among Christian communities regarding Jesus Christ’s nature.
-The Coptic Church in Egypt rejected the Chalcedonian definition, aligning with other churches like the Ethiopian and Armenian churches, which also affirmed Monophysitism.
-This theological divergence contributed to the development of distinct traditions within the Christian world.
+As the Christian Roman state expanded, it tolerated and encouraged violence against pagans, leading to temple destruction and persecution.
+Meanwhile, the church leadership sought a uniform doctrine, culminating in the 451 CE Council of Chalcedon.
+This council sparked intense debate about Jesus Christ’s nature, with the Coptic Church in Egypt rejecting the Chalcedonian definition and affirming Monophysitism, alongside other churches like the Ethiopian and Armenian churches.
+This theological divergence contributed to distinct traditions within the Christian world.

 The Expansion of Islam in Africa